mdaftab09/mdaftab09/README.md

 <h1 align="left">Aftab Raza</h1>

 <p align="left">
 Backend-focused Full Stack Engineer.
-I build production-grade software with Java, Spring Boot, and PostgreSQL — and increasingly, systems that integrate AI in useful, well-engineered ways.
+I build production-grade software with Java, Spring Boot and PostgreSQL and increasingly, systems that integrate AI in useful, well-engineered ways.
 </p>

 ---

 ### What I care about

 I don't optimize for knowing the most languages.
-I optimize for shipping software that is well-architected, secure, and maintainable — the kind of work that holds up under real usage, not just in a demo.
+I optimize for shipping software that is well-architected, secure and maintainable, the kind of work that holds up under real usage, not just in a demo.

 Right now I'm going deep on backend engineering and cloud-native systems, while extending that foundation into AI-integrated services (not chasing AI as a separate track — building it *into* real backend architecture).